WingNinCheung/WingNinCheung/README.md

 <h2>About Me</h2>

-- I studied <b>Applied Mathematics</b> at San Jose State and became a Data Analyst for 2+ years.
+- I have a B.S in <b>Applied Mathematics</b> and became a Data Analyst for 2+ years.
 - I'm currently a <b>Software Engineer Intern</b>.
 - Call me: <b>He/Him/His</b> or <b>TeamWorker</b>😊
 - I’m currently open for a new job opportunity: <a href="https://rickycheung.dev/images/Wing_Nin_Cheung_Resume.pdf">LINK TO MY RESUME</a>.</li>